 The Substance Abuse and Mental Health Services Administration (SAMHSA) offers a comprehensive list of resources for help dealing with trauma.
 For more resources, check out our list below.

 There are many ways to cope after a traumatic event.
 The steps you take to deal with stress, anger, or fear depend on the event itself and on your own needs and resources.
 But there are some critical steps you can take to lessen the event’s impact and cultivate effective healing and coping strategies.

 Helping children and teens cope with trauma can be different than working through it yourself.
 Often, children need more reassurance and require their parents or caregivers to validate their feelings and make them feel safe.
 If a child or teen does not receive this type of care from adults after a traumatic event, it can lead to long-term effects.

-Here are some tips about how to help children and teens cope with trauma:
+Here are some tips about how to help children and teens cope with trauma:¹⁶

-Some survivors may wonder if it is possible to heal after a traumatic event.
+Some survivors may wonder if healing after a traumatic event is possible.
 It may feel like the effects of trauma will never go away and will always follow you.
 It’s natural to feel like you can’t escape your trauma.
 But the truth is that there are many steps you can take to heal from trauma.